 When something breaks down around the house, your first job is to decide who to call to fix it.
 With a home warranty, you get to skip that step.
 Rather than researching your options and getting competing quotes, you simply call the warranty service company and they make the decisions about who will take care of your problem.

 Service call fees.

-Though home warranties can cover a lot of repair expense, they don't cover all of it.
+Though home warranties can cover a lot of repair expenses, they don't cover all of it.
 Typically, every time an incident happens, you'll need to pay a service call fee anywhere between $45 to $125 and up.
 If more than one type of technician is needed for a given repair, you may have to pay that fee to each of them.
-Typically this cost is more than the contractors service fee if you were to call them directly.
+Typically this cost is more than the contractor's service fee if you were to call them directly.